rudderlabs/rudderstack-docs/destinations/sfmc.md

 SFMC doesn’t handle nested objects gracefully.

 SFMC accepts ISO-8601-formatted dates, and rejects any calls that include dates not in that format.
 Make sure you send all dates in ISO format.
+Eg: new Date().toJSON().slice(0,10).replace(/-/g,'/')

 ## Track